-We cover the following inpatient hospital Services to the extent that they are generally and customarily provided by acute care general hospitals.
+We cover the following Services when you are admitted as an inpatient in a Participating Hospital.
 Additional types of inpatient Services are covered as described under other headings in this "Benefits" section.

-- Anesthesia. - Blood, blood products, blood storage, and their administration, including the Services and supplies of a blood bank. - Chemotherapy and radiation therapy Services.

-- Dialysis Services. - Drugs and radioactive materials used for therapeutic purposes, except for the types of drugs excluded under the "Limited Outpatient Prescription Drugs and Supplies" section. - Durable Medical Equipment and medical supplies. - Emergency detoxification. - Gender Affirming Treatment. - General and special nursing Services. - Internally implanted devices, including bilateral cochlear implants and bone-anchored hearing aids, except for internally implanted insulin pumps, artificial hearts, and artificial larynx. - Interrupted pregnancy surgery when performed in an inpatient setting. - Laboratory, X-ray and other imaging, and special diagnostic procedures. - Medical foods and formulas if Medically Necessary. - Medical social Services and discharge planning. - Operating and recovery rooms. - Orthognathic surgery and supplies for treatment of temporomandibular joint (TMJ) disorder or injury, sleep apnea or congenital anomaly. - Palliative care. - Rehabilitative therapy Services such as physical, occupational, and speech therapy Services. - Respiratory therapy. - In-Network physician's or Out-of-Network physician's Services, including consultation and treatment by Specialists. - Room and board, including a private room if Medically Necessary. - Specialized care and critical care units. - Temporomandibular joint (TMJ) disorder surgery for the treatment of TMJ disorders, subject to Utilization Review by Company using criteria developed by Medical Group and approved by Company. - Vasectomy.
+- Anesthesia. - Blood, blood products, blood storage, and their administration, including the Services and supplies of a blood bank. - Chemotherapy and radiation therapy Services. - Dialysis Services (this benefit is subject to the benefit limitations described under "Dialysis Services" in this "Benefits" section). - Drugs and radioactive materials used for therapeutic purposes, except for the types of drugs excluded under the "Outpatient Prescription Drugs and Supplies" section. - Durable Medical Equipment and medical supplies. - Emergency detoxification. - Gender Affirming Treatment. - General and special nursing care Services. - Internally implanted devices, including bilateral cochlear implants and bone-anchored hearing aids, except for internally implanted insulin pumps, artificial hearts, and artificial larynx. - Interrupted pregnancy surgery when performed in an inpatient setting. - Laboratory, X-rays and other imaging, and special diagnostic procedures. - Medical foods and formulas if Medically Necessary. - Medical social Services and discharge planning. - Operating and recovery rooms. - Orthognathic surgery and supplies for treatment of temporomandibular joint (TMJ) disorder or injury, sleep apnea or congenital anomaly. - Palliative care. - Participating Provider's Services, including consultation and treatment by Specialists. - Prescription drugs, including injections. - Rehabilitative therapy Services such as physical, occupational and speech therapy Services, subject to the benefit limitations described under the "Rehabilitative Therapy Services" section of the "Benefit Summary." - Respiratory therapy. - Room and board, including a private room if Medically Necessary. - Specialized care and critical care units. - Vasectomy.